Advanced usage¶

 FILE *my_fopen(const char *filename, const char *mode);

-Once these files are created, then the only remaining task is using clang to create a shared library:
+Once these files are created, then the only remaining task is using clang

 $ clang -shared -undefined dynamic_lookup -o libtest.so libtest.c

-If everything went well, there should be a libtest.so shared library file in your current folder:
+If everything went well, there should be a libtest.so

-file libtest.o
+$ file libtest.o

 libtest.o: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, not stripped

-Using our custom library
+Using our custom library¶

-Once the custom library is created it can be used from Frida.
-To illustrate this example everything is done in Frida's REPL with the aforementioned program, no special arguments are required.
-This workflow requires us to first load our custom DLL, then obtain a pointer to our custom function and create a NativeFunction from this function so that it can be used from our code.
-Then the final step is replacing the original function with the custom one.
+We will first load our custom library, then obtain a pointer to our custom function and then create a NativeFunction from this function so that it can be used from our code.
+The final step is replacing the original function with the custom one.

-[Local::a.out]-> myModule = Module.load('/home/lazarus/libtest.so')
+[Local::a.out]-> myModule = Module.load('libtest.so')

 {